valterhenrique/medi-chef-repo/README.md

 - `cookbooks/` - Cookbooks you download or create.
 - `data_bags/` - Store data bags and items in .json in the repository.
 - `roles/` - Store roles in .rb or .json in the repository.
-- `environments/` - Store environments in .rb or .json in the repository.

 ## Next Steps